AV8-hub/Advanced-ML-Project/README.md

 ### Getting the data

-You can get images from teh COCO dataset by using the get_data script.
+You can get images from the COCO dataset by using the get_data script.
 You can choose what class you want to import by specifying the argument --object.
 The default value is "train" but you can choose between all the 91 classes available.
 ```bash
 python get_data.py --object "train"
 ```